leapcode/leap_vagrant/README.md

 Download pre-built baseboxes
 ============================

-Since GitHub retired its downloads area, you will now have to find baseboxes built from these definitions at [LEAP](http://download.leap.se/).
-You'll find Debian Wheezy baseboxes for Virtualbox and KVM.
+Hashicorp's Atlas makes both hosting and versioining of baseboxes straightforward.
+You can find the ones we build from these definitions at [LEAP's account:](https://atlas.hashicorp.com/LEAP).
+Wheezy is what we focus on now, Jessie needs some work.
+You'll find there baseboxes for Virtualbox and KVM (libvirt).
+Signed checksums are at (https://downloads.leap.se/platform/).

 Build basebox yourself
 ======================